Bahamas Company Formation

 Other documents depend on the services ordered after company registration.

-• Company name in the Bahamas
+Company Name In the Bahamas

-When choosing a name during Bahamas offshore formation, you will need to ensure that the name is not already in use and that it complies with the requirements of the Companies Act.
+When choosing a name during the Bahamas offshore formation, you will need to ensure that the name is not already in use and that it complies with the requirements of the Companies Act.

 The name must also include one of the following words or abbreviations: